kubernetes-sigs/kueue/docs/concepts/cluster_queue.md

 - The sum of the CPU requests is less than or equal to 9.
 - The sum of the memory requests is less than or equal to 36Gi.

+You can specify the quota as a [quantity](https://kubernetes.io/docs/reference/kubernetes-api/common-definitions/quantity/).

 ## Namespace selector

 You can limit which namespaces can have workloads admitted in the ClusterQueue